Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Method

-where $\lambda_1$, $\lambda_2$, and $\lambda_3$ are nonnegative tradeoff parameters.
-When $\lambda_3=0$, the Prefer-DAS model uses no preference learning and degenerates to the our preliminary conference version, i.e., Prompt-DAS.
-By default, our Prefer-DAS uses 15\% points as training prompts, and our Prefer-DAS (SLPO) refers to the model using 15\% training point prompts and human preferences on 15\% local patches.
+where $\lambda_1$, $\lambda_2$, and $\lambda_3$ are tradeoff parameters.
+When $\lambda_3$=0, our Prefer-DAS uses no preference learning and degenerates to our preliminary conference version, i.e., Prompt-DAS.
+By default, our Prefer-DAS uses 15\% points as training prompts.
+During the inference stage, only the segmentation head is kept.

-Significantly, the proposed model is a flexible framework and is capable of performing WDA, UDA, and Interactive Segmentation.
-Specifically, the Prefer-DAS model can conduct WDA when using sparse points, (sparse) human preferences, or both of them during model training.
-It can also conduct UDA without using sparse points and (sparse) human preferences, or with self-learned human preferences during model training.
+Significantly, our model is a flexible framework and is capable of performing both WDA and UDA.
+Specifically, the Prefer-DAS model can conduct WDA when using sparse points, human preferences, or both of them are available during model training.
+It can also conduct UDA without using sparse points and human preferences, or with self-learned human preferences during model training.
 Moreover, the Prefer-DAS model can conduct interactive segmentation when full/partial points are available during the inference stage.